 The short rains from October to December, are characterized by short-lived, dramatic afternoon downpours.
 Despite these bursts of rainfall, an East African safari during this time is very rewarding.
 With plenty of resident game and fewer vehicles and tourists about, the game viewing experience is less crowded.

-While the exact timing is different every year, by early to mid-October, the migration has usually left the Maasai Mara and crossed into Tanzania.
+While the exact timing is different every year, by early to mid-October, the migration has usually left the Masai Mara and crossed into Tanzania.
 However, this is still an excellent time to go on safari in the Maasai Mara National Reserve.
-By November, many of the Mara's resident wildlife have started giving birth to their young, and keen wildlife photographers are spoiled for choice with newborn calves, foals, fawns, cubs, and pups sightings.
+By November, many of Mara's resident wildlife have started giving birth to their young, and keen wildlife photographers are spoiled for choice with newborn calves, foals, fawns, cubs, and pups sightings.

-The onset of the short rains sees wildebeest organizing into mega herds as they make their way down from the Maasai Mara in the north onto the eastern plains of the Serengeti and the northern parts of the Ngorongoro Crater Conservation Area in Tanzania.
+The onset of the short rains sees wildebeest organizing into mega herds as they make their way down from the Masai Mara in the north onto the eastern plains of the Serengeti and the northern parts of the Ngorongoro Crater Conservation Area in Tanzania.
 This is a great time to take advantage of lower accommodation rates and fewer crowds and to go on safari in Tanzania's Serengeti National Park.

 January to February (calving season)

 In the wake of the short rains, January to late February and early March is a popular time in the southern Serengeti and Ndutu regions of Tanzania, where the great herds assemble on the vast green plains for the annual calving season.
 The herds and newborn calves attract predators, of course, so the game viewing is dramatic with frequent predator sightings.